-In view of the auditor's independence of the company's executive management, the board of directors should hold at least one meeting a year with the auditor at which the company's management is not present.
-For this purpose, the board must resolve to exclude the chief executive from the meeting in accordance with § 6-19 of the Public Companies Act.
+In view of the auditor's independence of the company's executive management, the board of directors should hold at least one meeting a year

 The auditor is elected by the general meeting, cf. Asal. § 7-1.
 The auditor elected must serve until another auditor has been elected, cf. Asal. § 7-2.
 The auditor must attend the general meeting if the business which is to be transacted is of such a nature that his or her attendance must be regarded as necessary, cf. Asal. § 7-5.
 The auditor is, in any case, entitled to participate in the general meeting.